 125 Note that recruitment rate R is defined as juveniles/adult (not juveniles/female).
-We

-126 assume no stochasticity beyond time-variation in vital rates in the model for population

-127 density itself, but instead treat local population sizes (numbers of birds in age class a in

-- 128 year t within the area of each transect j, $N{a,j,t}$), as outcomes of a Poisson process with an - expected average equaling $D{a,t}$ times the transect area (see below).
-We also make the - 130 simplifying assumption that there is no age- or sex-dependence of vital rates, but this - assumption could be relaxed by including additional auxiliary data (Israelsen et al. 2020; - 132 Sandercock et al. 2011).
+We 126 assume no stochasticity beyond time-variation in vital rates in the model for population 127 density itself, but instead treat local population sizes (numbers of birds in age class a in 128 year t within the area of each transect j, $N{a,i,t}$), as outcomes of a Poisson process with an 129 expected average equaling $D{a,t}$ times the transect area (see below).
+Total density D_t can be calculated as the sum of the density of juveniles and adults.
+We also make the simplifying 130 131 assumption that there is no age- or sex-dependence of vital rates, but this assumption 132 could be relaxed by including additional auxiliary data (Israelsen et al. 2020; Sandercock et 133 al. 2011).